Snowflake Extension for Visual Studio Code

 1. In QUERY HISTORY, select a query.

-3. Select the down arrow (↓) and then one of: SORT A-Z (descending), Sort Z-A (ascending), Hide column “column name”, or Freeze columns up to “column name”.
+3. Select the expander arrow (↓) and then one of: Sort Ascending, Sort Descending, Hide column “column name”, or Freeze columns up to “column name”.

 If a column was previously hidden, choose any other column and select Unhide N columns.

-You can use the Snowflake Extension for Visual Studio Code to write and debug Snowflake SQL statements in Snowpark Python code.
+You can use the Snowflake Extension for Visual Studio Code to create, load, and execute SQL files.

 1. Write a Snowflake stored procedure in a Python function where the first parameter is a Snowpark Session object.

-2. You should see an inline Snowflake: Debug option appear above the function name.
+2. An inline Snowflake: Debug option appears above the function name.
 Choose this option to run the stored procedure in the function, using your current active session through the extension.
 You can also set debug breakpoints.

 Detect SQL statements automatically